"""The core state representation.

 """Pop off the states with the specified indices.

-Extracts and removes the specified batch indices from the state.
+Extracts and removes the specified system indices from the state.

 Args: